 The current versions of the CHARMM forcefield are CHARMM22 for proteins and CHARMM27 for lipids and nucleic acids including CMAP correction to proteins.
 The individual parameter files are named, respectively, par_all22_prot_cmap.inp, par_all27_lipid.prm, and par_all27_na.prm.
 To enable hybrid systems, combinations are also provided, named par_all27_na_lipid.prm, par_all27_prot_lipid.prm, and par_all27_prot_na.prm which can all be found in the CHARMM31 release.
 While the tools used with NAMD allow multiple topology and parameter files to be used simultaneously, it is preferable to use these pre-combined files.
 The CHARMM parameters are available for download from the MacKerell web site:

-http://www.pharmacy.umaryland.edu/faculty/amackere/force_fields.htm
+http://mackerell.umaryland.edu/charmm ff.shtml

 We will examine par_all27_prot_lipid.prm; the other files are similar.
 At the beginning of the file is the header, indicated by lines beginning with s: